 Modern application development

-Respond to changes faster, optimise costs and ship confidently.
+Respond to changes faster, optimize costs, and ship confidently.

 What is Modern application development?